 The following explains a bit about this process:

-GATE coordinators at each site will be available starting August 10, 2018 to answer any questions you may have regarding the GATE program.
+GATE coordinators at each site can answer any questions you may have regarding the GATE program.